 Prickly Pear Oil Skincare: natural hydration and protection for mature skin

 Our Mediterranean climate is harsh to skin, and even more so in summer.
-Heat and drying winds from Africa dehydrate our skin wicking out moisture, and that’s without factoring the damaging effects of excessive UV exposure.
+Heat and drying winds from Africa dehydrate our skin wycking out moisture, and that’s without factoring in the damaging effects of excessive UV exposure.
 What we love about our work is finding nature’s answers to our skincare needs just outside our door.
 It’s as though the plants around us have devised their own survival tactics and active properties within their cells to protect themselves from environmental stress.

 The Opuntia ficus indica uses its fleshy, club-shaped leaves to store water in periods of drought.
 Under its impenetrable exterior, these leaves (or cladodes) contain a juicy and tender gel full of mucilages and other polysaccharides that bind and preserve water molecules.

-At Olentium, we use Opuntia ficus-indica oil and an extract that is considered a plant-origin Hyaluronic acid.
+At Olentium, we use Opuntia ficus-indica oil and an extract that is considered a plant-origin hyaluronic acid.
 The neat oil and the extract act as a physical barrier on the skin, protecting against environmental stress factors, as well as deeply moisturising the skin and promoting cutaneous reparative processes.

 Benefits Of Prickly Pear Oil for Skin

-Antioxidants that provide powerful anti-Aging properties
+Antioxidants that provide powerful anti-ageing properties

 Prickly Pear also contains a unique class of antioxidants called Betalains that offer potent anti-ageing properties, and are also found in acai berry, blueberries, pomegranates, goji berries and beers, although in smaller amounts.